Most people believe that they need to increase the amount of vitamins in their diet.

 1. Vitamin B6 may be vital for pregnant women

 When you’re pregnant, it’s essential that you give your body what it needs.
 A report from the National Institutes of Health suggests that vitamin B6 is involved in brain development during pregnancy and infancy.
 You can increase the amount of B6 in your diet by eating chicken, starchy vegetables, and non-citrus fruit.
 Speak to a doctor to determine what diet plan works for you and your condition.
+2. Magnesium may boost exercise performance

 Want to train harder at the gym?
 A study published in the British Journal of Sports Medicine suggests that consuming more magnesium helps people withstand strenuous exercise.
 This means that people who tend to exercise more may need to increase their magnesium intake.
 Always speak to your doctor before altering your diet.